ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 The steps required to sucessfully implement testing for the ESMValTool are described in the following.

 To be able to use the testing a number of prerequesites need to be fulfilled.
-These are typically already installed when the ESMValTool is installed properly.
+These are typically already available when the ESMValTool is installed properly.

 Prerequesite #1: install `easytest`